A tradition of drama, satire, and Columbia spirit.

 It was as unlikely and happy a path to redemption as any Varsity Show plot could have offered.

-As the new show has found its footing, the producers have grown more innovative.
-This was especially true as the 1980's gave way to the 1990's.
+As the new show found its footing, the producers grew more confident.
+This was especially true as the 1980’s gave way to the 1990’s.

 "We were very determined to restore the show to a central place in the students' consciousness," said Lyle Zimskind C'90, who wore multiple hats as an actor, writer, and director for From Here To Uncertainty (1987), The Bonfire of the Humanities (1988), Sans Souci, Be Happy (1989), and Behind the Lion Curtain.
 "People would come up to me after the performance and express their real regret that they hadn't been involved in the show.
 They just hadn't known about it."

 So once the College swung into the full throes of coeducation, the Varsity Show progressed from a loosely assembled revue into a unified, full-fledged evening's entertainment, just like in the old days.
 To make sure that folks noticed, the students employed a publicity apparatus of which Howard Dietz might have approved.

 "Matthew Cooper [C'88] would go up to the kids who were riding their tricycles around College Walk and give them a nickel or a piece of candy to yell 'Varsity Show!
 Varsity Show!'" said Zimskind.
 "I used to spend every night after rehearsals going around campus putting up posters that would get torn down 10 minutes later."